Skip to content

 Common Questions About Health Insurance

 GKV (Gesetzliche Krankenversicherung) is the public/statutory health insurance system.
-It covers everyone equally with a standard benefits package, and premiums are income-based (about 14.6% of gross income, shared with your employer).
+It covers everyone equally with a standard benefits package, and premiums are income-based (about 17.5% of gross income including the Zusatzbeitrag, shared with your employer).
 PKV (Private Krankenversicherung) is private insurance with customizable coverage, typically faster access to specialists, and premiums based on age and health rather than income.
 PKV is only available to those earning above €77,400/year (2026), self-employed individuals, and civil servants.

-Yes, expats can get private health insurance if they meet the eligibility criteria: employees must earn above the annual income threshold (JaArE) of €77,400 (2026); self-employed and freelance workers are always eligible; civil servants (Beamte) must use private insurance for part of their coverage.
+Yes, expats can get private health insurance if they meet the eligibility criteria: employees must earn above the annual income threshold (JAEG) of €77,400 (2026); self-employed and freelance workers are always eligible; civil servants (Beamte) often choose private insurance because it works with Beihilfe (employer cost-sharing).
 If you don't meet these criteria, public insurance is mandatory.

 Switching back from private (PKV) to public (GKV) is very difficult.
 If you're under 55 and earned above the threshold, you generally cannot switch back unless your income drops below the threshold or you become employed in a role that requires public insurance.
 This is why it's crucial to get expert advice before making the switch to PKV — we help you understand all the long-term implications.